awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-cloudwatchmetrics.md

-# Monitoring OpenSearch Service cluster metrics with Amazon CloudWatch<a name="managedomains-cloudwatchmetrics"></a>
+# Monitoring OpenSearch cluster metrics with Amazon CloudWatch<a name="managedomains-cloudwatchmetrics"></a>

 Amazon OpenSearch Service publishes data from your domains to Amazon CloudWatch\.
 CloudWatch lets you retrieve statistics about those data points as an ordered set of time\-series data, known as *metrics*\.
 OpenSearch Service sends metrics to CloudWatch in 60\-second intervals\.
 If you use General Purpose or Magnetic EBS volumes, the EBS volume metrics update only every five minutes\.
 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.